OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/gov/toplobbying.md

 ---
 title: toplobbying
-description: Toplobbying is an efficient tool to monitor lobbying activities.
-It allows users to specify a limit for the number of stocks to display and choose to print raw data.
+description: "Toplobbying is an efficient tool to monitor lobbying activities.
+It allows" users to specify a limit for the number of stocks to display and choose to print raw data.
 keywords: